Develop Confidence in the Workplace with these 3 Essential Skills

 In the course Negotiation and Organizational Conflict Resolution, you can gain the skills to reach effective resolutions.

-Choose from three sections offered this fall:
+Choose from two sections offered this fall:

 Creative Problem Solving